slackdaystudio/foundry-docker/README.md

 1. Execute `sudo docker-compose up --build -d`
 1. Visit `https://<YOUR_DOMAIN>/` to configure your Foundry

+**Note:** It may take a few minutes for the server to come online, be patient.

 ## PRs Welcome
 Please help make this project better by submitting a PR.